What to watch out for if you are renting from a private landlord.

 Your landlord can only take court action to evict you within the fixed term if you have broken the terms of the tenancy agreement, for example, by having rent arrears.

 When you sign a joint tenancy agreement with housemates you're all responsible for paying all of the rent.

-If one of you can't pay, the rest of you will have to find the extra money, or risk being evicted.
+If one of you can't pay, the rest of you have to find the extra money or risk being evicted.